dekoza/mtgpl/docs/_sources/MH1.rst.txt

 :mtgtip:`Collected Conjuring<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/ba1d0ac1-e805-4213-a46e-cf124680d082.jpg?1590512059|https://scryfall.com/card/mh1/196/collected-conjuring?utm_source=api>`
    Exile the top six cards of your library.
-You may cast up to two sorcery spells with converted mana cost 3 or less from among them without paying their mana costs.
+You may cast up to two sorcery spells with mana value 3 or less from among them without paying their mana costs.
 Put the exiled cards not cast this way on the bottom of your library in a random order.

 :mtgtip:`Eladamri's Call<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/a/ea751fe2-b64a-4265-8885-a9016b29b5b3.jpg?1562202300|https://scryfall.com/card/mh1/197/eladamris-call?utm_source=api>`
-   Search your library for a creature card, reveal that card, put it into your hand, then shuffle your library.
+   Search your library for a creature card, reveal that card, put it into your hand, then shuffle.

 :mtgtip:`Etchings of the Chosen<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/0/7036ab83-94a3-4634-9f0a-dde7af3be450.jpg?1562202307|https://scryfall.com/card/mh1/198/etchings-of-the-chosen?utm_source=api>`